Legal matters relating to the use of land

 The Queensland Civil and Administrative Tribunal (QCAT)can consider minor civil disputes including dividing fences and tree disputes.

-The Department of Housing and Public Works has information about pool fences and safety barriers.
+The Department of Housing has information about pool fences and safety barriers.

 Queensland Ombudsman investigates complaints about decisions of Queensland's public sector, including local councils.

 Department of Environment and Science handle complaints about water, climate change, land and environmental services.
 They can tell you whether your complaint can be handled by them or your local council.

 Local Councils handle some noise and air pollution complaints, including barking dogs, complaints about mistreatment of animals, restrictions on ownership of dogs and cats (including restricted breeds, restriction on barking dogs, complaints about mistreatment of animals, restrictions on ownership of dogs and cats (including restricted breeds, restriction on numbers of animals owned).